theislab/paperbee/README.md

 ### Setup Google Sheets

 1. Create a Google Service Account.
 Follow the oficial documentation [here](https://cloud.google.com/iam/docs/service-accounts-create).
 It is needed to put found papers in a Google Spreadsheet.
 2. Create a JSON key for the service account.
 Follow the oficial documentation [here](https://cloud.google.com/iam/docs/keys-create-delete) to create a key pair.
 Download the JSON file with the key and store it in a convenient location on your machine.
+Also copy the email of the service account somewhere, you'll need it on the step 5.
 3. Create a Google Spreadsheet.
 You can simply copy this [template](https://docs.google.com/spreadsheets/d/13QqH13psraWsTG5GJ7jrqA8PkUvP_HlzO90BMxYwzYw/), but if you prefer, you can create your own.
 It must have the following columns: `DOI`, `Date`, `PostedDate`, `IsPreprint`, `Title`, `Keywords`, `Preprint`, `URL`.
 The sheet name must be `Papers`.
 4. Set the variables `GOOGLE_CREDENTIALS_JSON` and `GOOGLE_SPREADSHEET_ID` in the [papers/config.py](papers/config.py) file to the path to the JSON key you created and the ID of the spreadsheet you created.
 ID of the spreadsheet can be found in the URL of the spreadsheet after `d/`.
 For example, in the template spreadsheet it is `13QqH13psraWsTG5GJ7jrqA8PkUvP_HlzO90BMxYwzYw`.